 Welcome to Religious Exploration for all ages which aims to connect hearts, heads, and hands while building our Beloved Community.

-The core program for children of all ages takes place during the 11 am Sunday Morning service at UCV.
+The core program for children ages 4-12 takes place during the 11 am Sunday Morning service at UCV.
 We aspire to have our program

 - Engage the body, mind, and spirit

 - Ground ourselves with a sense of Unitarian identity, community, and values

 - Build a sense of warmhearted, extended family where everyone belongs, everyone contributes, and everyone benefits.

 - Be a safe environment in which to explore and grow